 Afterwards, we strolled on down to the coast and walked along the beach strip which offered beautiful blue water views of the English Channel against the beautiful brown stone beach.
 Brighton adds a special touch of awesome to this seaside town by having cafes, restaurants and carousels down on the beach.

 Take a long, meandering stroll to the left of the pier (if you are facing the pier), and you will come upon the Brighton Wheel, which offers 12 minute gondola rides which offer some pretty amazing views.
 How could it not, when you are surrounded by such a treasure trove as Brighton!
 Unfortunately, we didn’t have the time to do this!

 Just beyond that is the world’s oldest electric railway which is surprisingly, still in use!
 It dates back to 1883 and take passengers to and from the Marina Station to Brighton.
 Unfortunately, (again) it was too early in the morning when we found it and therefore didn’t get the chance to see the train.

 There are a few other touristy tidbits to check out if you have the time, but for the most part these are the main attractions.
 Further down the beach front, to the right of the Brighton Pier are lots of Chippys where you can stop and have fresh fish’n’chips!
-We stopped for a bite to eat the next day at the Regency Restaurant, a bit down the way not much farther past the Hilton Brighton Metropole Hotel.
+We stopped for a bite to eat the next day at the Regency Restaurant, as any visit to the English coast demands!

 Warning!
 Being a sea town means that weather is likely to change quick!
 We had fog roll in and within 30 minutes you couldn’t even see across the street anymore!
 Which was a bummer and cut into our evening stroll!